DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-07-24-service-safari-workshop.md

 - By testing the service in different scenarios, both happy and unhappy paths, the team identified some unexpected bugs that would occur under very specific circumstances.
 We prioritised fixes for them to ensure a good user experience for launch.

-The service safari ended with a prioritisation session in which the team reviewed and prioritise a list of potential challenges and bugs.
+The service safari ended with a prioritisation session in which the team reviewed and prioritised a list of potential challenges and bugs.
 Each item was converted into a ticket, added to the backlog and assigned an owner.

 ## Reflections